jakestanley/setup_windows/README.md

 I've had numerous problems with Windows in the past and I now try to keep the OS partition containing as little user created data as possible, to reduce the amount of faff when I inevitably reinstall.
 The following partition scheme is what I aim to use.
 - 100GB (minimum) operating system and applications drive. consider using this for games too, as they can be redownloaded
 - Separate partition - ideally on a different physical drive - for documents and other data

-#Deprecated

-**DEPRECATED.
-FOR FAILSAFE USE ONLY**

-##Ninite

-[Ninite](http://www.ninite.com) allows silent installation of many common software packages.
-I've omitted links for now.
-Select the following packages:

-- CCCP (Includes MPC.
-Trying this instead of VLC)
-- PuTTY
-- 7-Zip - WinRAR without the guilt
-- Steam
-- iTunes (I need to import my iTunes library)
-- Spotify
-- Paint.NET - best drawing tool on Windows IMO
-- LibreOffice
-- Adobe Reader
-- Dropbox
-- TeamViewer
-- Firefox - backup browser
-- FileZilla
-- WinMerge - trying this one too as a Windows alternative to Kdiff3

-###Runtimes via Ninite

-Ninite can install the following runtimes so I select these too.
-There's less chance of chaffing when doing stuff in Windows if you install these ballache dependencies in advance.

-- .NET
-- Java x64 JDK (Includes JRE)
-- Silverlight
-- Adobe Air
-- Shockwave